 Pro Tip: If you visit on a Saturday, you can also get some lunch and local foodie delights at the Temple Bar food market.
 It’s located on the square right in front of the gallery and open from 10a-4pm.

 The gallery’s cool bookstore is just one of many in Dublin.
 For more, read the guide to the best bookshops in Dublin.

 Beautiful Books at The Chester Beatty

 Beatty revered religious texts and he amassed a vast collection of works from a variety of cultures and religions.
 The museum houses one of the largest private collections of books and manuscripts to be found anywhere.
 They have Islamic texts with beautiful calligraphy and illustrations, ancient biblical papyri and manuscripts and a visual history of east Asian printmaking techniques.
-Even if you aren’t a religious person (I’m not), exploring the “art of the book” is as inspiring and illuminating as visiting a painting or photography gallery.
+Even if you aren’t a religious person (and I’m not), exploring the “art of the book” is as inspiring and illuminating as visiting a painting or photography gallery.
 The Chester Beatty is located right next to the Dublin Castle so you can double up your visit if you wish.